AP Road Trip: Racial tensions in America’s ‘sundown towns’

 “Until you live in a Black or brown person’s body you’re not going to understand,” she said.
 “You have to know somebody who lived it, or live it yourself, to truly understand.”

+But 60 years ago, there was a small collection of houses along that stretch of 7th Street, where the outer edges of Vienna bump up against Little Cache Creek.
+Everyone who lived there was Black.

-Vienna’s racial history goes back to the 1954 arrest of a 31-year-old Black resident, Thomas Lee Latham, who was accused of brutally beating an elderly white woman with a soft drink bottle and trying to rape her granddaughter.
+The violence erupted in August, 1954, after the arrest of a 31-year-old resident, Thomas Lee Latham, who was accused of brutally beating an elderly white woman with a soft drink bottle and trying to rape her granddaughter.

+“Vienna Negro Held on Charge of Assault With Attempt to Murder,” the Vienna Times declared on its front page after Latham was arrested, hours after the attack.
+The older woman died days later.

 A few weeks after his arrest, Latham escaped from jail.
-Dozens of armed men burned down Vienna’s Black community.
+Dozens of armed men took to the streets of Vienna and the surrounding fields, backed up by bloodhounds and spotters in low-flying planes.

 The 1950 census showed 54 Black people living in Vienna.